Colin16655/NCREP_internship/README.md

 # NCREP Internship — Operational Modal Analysis & Structural Health Monitoring

-This repository contains the code produced during an internship at **NCREP** (or affiliated institution), focused on **Operational Modal Analysis (OMA)** of civil engineering structures using ambient vibration data.
+This repository contains the code produced during an internship at **NCREP**, focused on **Operational Modal Analysis (OMA)** of civil engineering structures using ambient vibration data.
 The work is divided into three independent parts, each targeting a different structure or analysis objective.

 ---

 ## Scientific context

-The central problem is **identifying the natural frequencies and mode shapes of structures** without applying a known excitation — using only ambient vibrations (wind, traffic, footfall).
-This is known as **output-only modal analysis** or OMA.
+The central problem is **identifying the natural frequencies and mode shapes of structures** without applying a known excitation — using only ambient vibrations (people walking on the staircase typically).
+This is known as **Operational Modal Analysis** or OMA.

 The method implemented is **Frequency Domain Decomposition (FDD)**, which works as follows:

 1. Compute the **cross-spectral density (CSD) matrix** between all sensor pairs using Welch's method
 2. Apply **Singular Value Decomposition (SVD)** frequency by frequency
-3. Identify structural modes at frequencies where the first singular value peaks — these correspond to resonance
+3. Identify structural modes at frequencies where the first singular value peaks, these correspond to resonance
 4. Extract **mode shapes** from the associated left singular vectors

 A custom **peak-picking (PP) automation layer** is built on top of FDD, enabling both static single-window analysis and **temporal tracking** of modal frequencies across long recordings (whole-day datasets).
 A MAC-based (Modal Assurance Criterion) cluster method allows tracking mode identity across consecutive time windows.